dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

  - And for all other types, recursively applying the transformation over the structure of the type
    - e.g. `NNBD_TOP_MERGE(C<T>, C<S>)  = C<NNBD_TOP_MERGE(T, S)>`

+ - When computing the `NNBD_TOP_MERGE` of two method parameters at least one of which is marked as covariant, the following algorithm is used to compute the canonical parameter type.
+   - Given two corresponding parameters of type `T1` and `T2` where at least one of the parameters has a `covariant` declaration:
+     - if `T1 <: T2` and `T2 <: T1` then the result is `NNBD_TOP_MERGE(T1, T2)`,
+     and it is covariant.
+     - otherwise, if `T1 <: T2` then the result is `T2` and it is covariant
+     - otherwise the result is `T1` and it is covariant

 In other words, `NNBD_TOP_MERGE` takes two types which are structurally equal except for the placement `*` types, and the particular choice of top types, and